Alessandrovito/AndroidAudioConverterEh/README.md

 # AndroidAudioConverterEh

-> Convert audio files inside your Android app easily with enhanced support of latest SDk and with different architectures .
+> Convert audio and video files inside your Android app easily with enhanced support of latest SDk and with different architectures
+.
 This is a wrapper of [FFmpeg-Android-Java](https://github.com/WritingMinds/ffmpeg-android-java) lib.

-Supported formats:
+Supported Audio formats:
 * AAC
 * MP3
 * M4A